MBrassey/webuntumac/README.md

 <h1>webuntu </h1>

 webuntu is a docker container usable on Windows, Linux and Mac.
 The container allows you to launch an ubuntu openbox gui, bash-shell and system statistics from your web browser.
-This container is one of the quickest ways to run a Linux shell on Windows and Mac.
+This container is one of the quickest ways to run a Linux GUI on Windows and Mac.
 This container offers a useful base image, edit the Dockerfile and research/fork/clone this repository to customize your own sandboxed host container.

 <h1>Prerequisites</h1>
 * <a href="https://www.docker.com/">Docker</a>